storybook-eol/react-cdk/docs/development.md

 - test-create-cdk - via `./package/create-react-cdk`

-This project isn't included to yarn workspace and you can check it out as a usual project
+A generated project keeps all dependencies in the own `node_modules` folder and can be checked out as a usual project

 **Note**: you need to build tarball for `cdk-scripts` on each change (see [How to build tarballs](how-to-build-tarballs))